LitCommerce

 The Awareness stage is the top of the funnel (TOFU), where the goal is to attract as many relevant prospects as possible by introducing them to your brand, product, or service.

-Example: On this first stage, a fitness brand posts a 30-second TikTok video showing a person using their smart fitness tracker to monitor heart rate during a workout.
+For example, on this first stage, a fitness brand posts a 30-second TikTok video showing a person using their smart fitness tracker to monitor heart rate during a workout.
 The video goes viral, reaching 50,000 viewers and introducing the brand to potential customers.

 • Engage in public relations efforts, such as press releases or guest appearances on podcasts, to boost brand visibility.

-Key metrics to track: Website traffic (unique visitors), social media impressions and reach, ad click-through rates (CTR), brand mentions or shares.
+Key metrics to track: Website traffic (unique visitors), social media impressions and reach, ad click-through rates (CTR), and brand mentions or shares.

 Combine organic and paid tactics to reach new audiences, explore more practical ideas in How to Promote Your Business: 29 Free & Paid Strategies.